Mageean in 'shape of my life' for Europeans

 "That does throw you a bit - particularly going into the Commonwealth Games.
 Helen was a little concerned but I reassured her that exactly the same thing happened when I had my vaccine booster, so it just shows how much that virus does to your body.

 "It does affect you.
-You have to give your body the chance to recover but I don't think it set me back performance wise."
+You have to give your body the chance to recover, but I don't think it set me back performance wise."

 'I'll be disappointed if I don't medal'